eqmvii/engagent-zero/prompts.md

 Give the textarea a width of 100%

 Add a few pixels of padding under the comment-content div and before the text area

+"write your reply" inside the text area has no padding between it and the top/left of the comment box.
+Make it pretty OR ELSE.

+---

+lite:

+Change the AI Assit and AI Suggest buttons to be red in a way that implies they are admin-only tools

+Make the red styling on the admin only buttons a little more subtle

+Replace the "featured image" text at the top of app.vue with an actual placeholder featured image, much like the content image in the middle

+---

+We need another modal window.
+When the user clicks the "AI Suggest" button, open a model on the RIGHT hand side of the window, exactly like the "AI Assist" modal - just on the right side.
+For now, no content should appear within it, just "AI Assist" at the top.

+---

+both modals work but open in the middle of the page lol.
+Whatever, AI does whatever it wants!

+---